 Basil is a sweet little screwball who is very affectionate.
 He loves to sit on his foster mom's lap while she types on the computer.
 He really likes online jigsaw puzzles.
 Basil finds the little colored pieces fascinating!
 After a little training, he no longer attacks the screen but is content to watch the pieces move around.

 Basil gets along very well with the other kittens in his foster home, as well as the resident dogs and cats.
 He will be a loving addition to any home.

-This pet has been combo-tested for Feline Leukemia and FIV, received a rabies vaccination along with all other age-appropriate vaccinations and is altered.
+Prior to final adoption, this kitten will have been combo-tested for Feline Leukemia and FIV, received a rabies vaccination along with all other age-appropriate vaccinations, and will have been altered.